$ aws cloudformation validate-template --profile your-profile --template-body file:///path/to/shinyproxy-template.yaml

 └── app.R

-The app.R script contains the code for our Shiny application.
+script contains the code for our Shiny application.
 This simple application achieves the following:

-• Simulates predictors \(x_1\) through \(x_6\) from i.i.d. normal distributions with mean 0 and standard deviation 1.
+Simulates predictors \(x_1\) through \(x_6\) from the standard normal distribution with mean 0 and standard deviation 1.

-• The response variable \(y\) is deterministically calculated using a linear model with predefined coefficients, utilizing only predictors \(x_1\) through \(x_3\) (i.e., the coefficients for predictors \(x_4\) through \(x_6\) are zero).
+The response variable \(y\) is deterministically specified as a linear combination of the simulated predictors with known coefficients, utilizing only predictors \(x_1\) through \(x_3\) (i.e., the coefficients for predictors \(x_4\) through \(x_6\) are zero).

-• The user can select the regularization parameter \(\lambda\) for the Lasso and Ridge regression models using a slider.
+The user can select the regularization parameter \(\lambda\) for the lasso and ridge regression models using a slider.

 library(bs4Dash)